KlaudiaHuk/System_Tools/README.md

 # System_Tools
-Linux, Bash, Windows, PowerShell.
-Complete environments and scripting experience.
+Linux, Bash, Windows, and PowerShell - full system and scripting toolset for real-world work.